deybvagm/chatroom/readme.md

 ## Running test
-The following command executes the tests under the module `/tests`: bash
+The following command executes the tests under the module `/tests`:
 ```
 python -m unittest discover -s tests

 ```

 ## Satisfied Requirements
 - Allow registered users to log in and talk with other users in a chatroom.
-Only the previous users are allowed to chat.
-To handle a bit of security the password is saved and compared using a codification (base64)
 - Allow users to post messages as commands into the chatroom with the following format `/stock=stock_code`.
 To test The functionality to could put the command `/stock=aapl.us`
 - The bot request an external API and extracts the data to build a message like "APPL.US quote is $93.42 per share".
 The post owner is the bot